WiLsonstgp/python-practice/README.md

 - If the score is 70–79, prints **Grade C**.
 - If the score is 60–69, prints **Grade D**.
 - Anything below 60, prints **Grade F**.

+### Excercise 3: Classroom Attendance Checker

+-Checks student attendance across multiple classes using nested lists and loops.
+-Prints students starting with "A".
+-Stops checking a class if "Eve" is found.
+-Skips students starting with "G".
+-Counts total students checked.